knative/community/mechanics/SC.md

 # Voter Eligibility

-Anyone who has at least 50 contributions in the last 12 months is eligible to vote in the TOC election.
+Anyone who has at least 50 contributions in the last 12 months is eligible to vote in the SC election.
 Contributions are defined as opening PRs, reviewing and commenting on PRs, opening and commenting on issues, writing documentation, commenting on docs, helping people on slack, participating in working groups, actively promoting the Knative project, running project events, and